-In virtually all states, however, the part played by electors is not transparent under state law, including the way states structure the ballot.
-In many states, for instance, the ballot makes no mention at all of electors, instructing the voter instead to vote for one or another set of paired candidates for president and vice president.
-Even in states that include some reference to electors on the ballot (or in a few, even list the elector candidates, see, e.g., ARIZ.
-REV. STAT. § 16-507), the names of presidential and vice-presidential candidates-and their political parties-are given considerably greater prominence.
+In virtually all states, however, the part played by electors is shrouded by state law, very much including the way states structure the ballot.
+In many states, for instance, the ballot makes no mention at all of electors, instructing the voter instead to vote for one or another set of paired candidates for president and vice-president.
+Even in states that include some reference to electors on the ballot (or in a few, even list the elector candidates, see, e.g., Ariz.
+Rev. Statutes § 16-507), the names of presidential and vice-presidential candidates-and their political parties-are given considerably greater prominence.
 State law then dictates that the electors associated with the popular vote winners become the state's electors entitled to vote at those later elector meetings.
-See, e.g., ALA CODE § 17-14-32; ARIZ.
-REV. STAT. § 16-507.
+See, e.g., Ala Code § 17-14-32; Ariz.
+Rev. Statutes § 16-507.